deforum/ubuntu-install/README.md

 Follow this guide to setup a system with GPU drivers, CUDA toolkit, NVIDIA cuDNN, Miniconda, Docker and NVIDIA Container Toolkit.

+## THESE INSTRUCTIONS ARE FOR UBUNTU 22.04
+The commands in this readme are for Ubuntu 22.04.
+You can follow similar steps for other Ubuntu versions however the commands will be different.

 ## 1. GPU Drivers

 You can install drivers through the Additional Drivers application in the Ubuntu menu.